-To be admitted to the ES program, students must obtain signatures of their academic adviser and the Environmental Studies Committee chair on their declaration of major form.
+To be admitted to the ES program, students must obtain signatures of their academic adviser and the chair of the Environmental Studies Committee.
 Students should use this opportunity to discuss their proposed course of study with an Environmental Studies Committee member, ensuring that ES courses will be offered in the semesters proposed and that all of the major requirements will be met.

 Requirements for the Major